SAMMISolutions/docs/doc_posts/_components/core.md

 SAMMI Core is the main SAMMI component.
 You can change all the settings, add and modify your decks, program new buttons, add and edit triggers and much more.

+When you first open the program, you will be greeted with the **Dashboard**.

 **Click on the image below and hover over an area of interest:**
 {% include image.html w="auto" src="core.png" alt="SAMMI Core" map="core-map" %}